Energinet-DataHub/energy-origin/doc/architecture/adr/0019-PROPOSAL-message-broker.md

 ### Negative Consequences

 We are not yet 100% sure that RabbitMQ can handle the number of messages we need, and we are aware that RabbitMQ can not be scaled to the extent that Kafka can.

+A quick calculation on the number of messages going through the message broker, could be based on a case where every measurement from a metering point in DK1+DK2 is a message resulting in an issued certificate.
+With 3,500,000 metering points in DK1+DK2 and with a measurement every hour that will be approximately 1,000 messages/second.
+If the market resolution changes to 15 minutes, then the number is 4,000 messages/second.

-We chose to go with RabbitMQ anyway, as we want to create a quick POC.
+We chose to go with RabbitMQ, as we want to create a quick POC and articles mentions that RabbitMQ can handle around 50,000 messages/second.
 If needed, we will substitute RabbitMQ for another, more scalable message broker later.